maxxk/programming-languages/presentations/01-Introduction.md

 Some disadvantages of 4GL:
 - syntax is very verbose, unneccessary mimics natural languge
 - complicated debugging
-- unpredictable performance (and, usually, in orders of magnutude slower than for implementation in general-purpose programming language)
+- unpredictable performance (and, usually, in orders of magnutude slower than an implementation in general-purpose programming language)
 - complicated development process, compatibility problems

 # 5GL: Logical inference and constraint-based